dabeaz/curio/docs/devel.rst

 Coroutines and Multitasking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As noted, systems calls almost always involve waiting or blocking.
+As noted, system calls almost always involve waiting or blocking.
 For example, waiting for time to elapse, waiting to receive a network packet, etc.  While waiting, it might be possible to switch to another coroutine that's able to run--this is multitasking.
 If there are